raspberrypilearning/storytime/README.md

 	![](idle3.png)

-## Step 2: Get User Input and Print to the Screen
+## Step 2: Get user input and print to the screen

 The purpose of the story time program is to generate a story, and print it to the screen so that someone can read it.
 A good way to start, therefore, is understanding how to use the Python `print` function.